|

 2H All Pass

-The idea with four trump is to lead your longest side suit in the hopes of forcing declarer
+The H3 if you play 4th best lead, the H2 if you play low from odd leads.
+The idea with four trump is to lead your longest side suit in the hopes of forcing declarer to trump once or twice thus enhancing your trump length.

-2. Low club.
 They are telling you that they don't have a club control.
-How much more
+How much more of a clue do you need?

-you have a doubleton, but when partner sees the nine on the second lead of the suit,
+Low from three to an honor in partner's suit.
+Partner may think you have a doubleton, but when partner sees the nine on the second lead of the suit, he will know you don't.

-spades to partner's hoped for king and ruff the diamond return,
+Your plan is to get in with the HA, underlead your ace of spades to partner's hoped for king and ruff the diamond return,

-offer a better chance than hearts of building up a quick trick.
+Partner had a chance to double 5H and didn't, so diamonds offer a better chance than hearts of building up a quick trick.

-and given your diamond holding, an aggressive lead is called for.
+With the a probable long diamond suit threatening you in the dummy, and given your diamond holding, an aggressive lead is called for.

-7. A low trump.
-Dummy is surely short in spades and each trump you can remove from
+Dummy is surely short in spades and each trump you can remove from dummy is one less spade declarer can trump over there,

-#39 VISUALIZE!
+#39 Visualize!

 Dlr: North